‘Left of Boom’ for Insider Threats: Efforts Move From Detection to Prevention

 Agencies are sharpening their focus on insider risk, and the message from industry partners is clear: Move earlier in the lifecycle and make prevention the goal.

-The Department of Defense (DOD) and the broader federal enterprise are confronting a risk landscape in which traditional monitoring and after-the-fact detection aren’t enough to deter theft of intellectual property, fraud, inadvertent or intentional disclosure of sensitive information, threats of harm, or other insider threats.
+The Department of Defense (DOD) – which the Trump administration has rebranded as the Department of War – and the broader federal enterprise are confronting a risk landscape in which traditional monitoring and after-the-fact detection aren’t enough to deter theft of intellectual property, fraud, inadvertent or intentional disclosure of sensitive information, threats of harm, or other insider threats.

 “We have to start finding technical solutions to bring these rich amounts of information together for a clear picture.
 We need people, absolutely, but we need technical solutions, and we must leverage technology to get ahead of the threat,” said Andrew Lochli, assistant director for counterintelligence and insider threat at the Defense Counterintelligence and Security Agency.
 He spoke at the agency’s Conference for Insider Threat last year, which drew more than 2,600 participants.